-Also, many advisers offer an ongoing service.
-These services also vary but often include a regular meeting and review of your investments.
+Most advisers also offer an ongoing service.
+These services will vary but often include a regular meeting and review of your investments.

-The nature of the services will not only be important so you know whether they are right for you but may also affect what your adviser might ask you.
+The nature of the services will not only be important to help you make a decision, but may also affect what your adviser might ask you.

-For some specialised areas (such as transferring out from a defined benefit pension scheme) some advisers may not have the necessary qualifications to provide all of the advice you need, so they may outsource some of the advice to another firm which does.
-They should tell you if they operate on this basis.
+For some specialised areas (such as transferring out from a defined benefit pension scheme) advisers may not have the necessary qualifications to provide all the advice you need.

 Your adviser should explain what they consider your risk profile to be and how each recommendation or product fits in with this.

 If you think you are prepared to take more or less risk than your adviser suggests, ask them to explain how they decided on your risk profile and whether it should be changed.

 To ensure their advice continues to suit your needs, you should also find out how you can contact your adviser if your circumstances change.

 You should ask whether the advice will be given to you face to face, on the phone, via email, or in a report.

 Tell your adviser if you prefer one way over another and ask if there are different prices for each.

 Your adviser should send you an outline of their recommendations, which is usually called a suitability report.